Metisella syrinx

-Metisella syrinx, the bamboo sylph, is a butterfly of the family Hesperiidae.
+Metisella syrinx, the bamboo sylph or bamboes-walsertjie, is a butterfly of the family Hesperiidae.
 It is a rare and highly localised species which is only known from South Africa in the eastern Cape, through southern Lesotho to the extreme south of KwaZulu-Natal.
 The habitat consists of rocky areas on the summits of mountains, in montane grassland.

+Distribution

+M. syrinx is endemic to the Eastern Cape in South Africa, from Gaika's Kop (near Hogsback), and near Bedford.

+Description

 The wingspan is 32–34 mm for males and 32–37 mm for females.
 Adults are on wing from January to February.
 There is one generation per year.

+Ecology

-The larvae feed on Thamnocalamus tessellatus.
+The larvae feed on the sole bamboo species in South Africa and Lesotho, Bergbambos.